-Crown Resorts Ltd class action
+Crown Resorts Ltd potential class action

 Crown Resorts Ltd (CWN) shareholders can now register online to recover money lost after the listed company’s share price slumped on the back of revelations late last year that several Crown employees were detained in China on suspicion of engaging in illegal marketing of its gambling services.